-Common First Round Interview Questions
+Top First Round Interview Questions to Ace Your Screening Interview

 As a leading supply chain recruiting firm, it is common for our candidates to go through different interview processes with various companies, then report back to us about their interview experiences.
 Having a firm grasp of the job description and hiring process will give you a jump start on other candidates!